 Find out more about organic arable farming and organic livestock husbandry, join the discussions, and exchange ideas and information with colleagues and scientists.

-On this page, you will find information on breeding programmes developed specifically for organic farming, prioritizing different traits required under organic and low-input systems, including list of varieties developed in different countries, on novel breeding and screening tools and on holistic breeding concepts.
+On this page, you will find information on breeding programmes developed specifically for organic farming, prioritizing different traits required under organic and low-input systems.
+Here you will also find lists of varieties developed in different countries as well as information on novel breeding and screening tools and on holistic breeding concepts.

 Practical Recommendations - Start a collection of diverse cultivars that fit to organic principles (avoid modern varieties obtained by…